When you are working on a simple program with only one or two source files, typing in

 Emacs, do C-h

-[5] They do not use the MAKEFILE
+[5] They do not use the MAKEFILE form

 as block capitals are often used for documentation files

-like README
+like README.

 All FreeBSD documents are available for download at http://ftp.FreeBSD.org/pub/FreeBSD/doc/